-Shakeology is priced exorbitantly for what it offers, even more so if you opt single serving packs.
+Shakeology is priced exorbitantly for what it offers, even more so if you opt single-serving packs.
 The whey option is much more complete than the plant-based option and compares favorably with Herbalife.

 Herbalife is much cheaper, and has a ton of flavors, but contains soy and artificial sweeteners, along with its checkered history.
-The nutritional value from Herbalife shakes are among the worst of any meal replacements.
+The nutritional value of Herbalife shakes are among the worst of any meal replacements.

 Regarding to the taste, Herbalife’s drinks are sweeter than Shakeology’s, mainly because they require you to add milk.
 Thus, they might be easier to like at first, even though they would get boring fast.

 Frankly, both aren’t worth the trouble considering there are much better products to be had, and those come without a salesperson trying to convince you how amazing it is and pestering you to re-up.